jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     AssertionError: (2, 5) != 10
     AssertionError: (-9, -5) != 45

-  I change the `return statement` to return the product of the inputs, matching the name of the :ref:`function<functions>`
+  I make it return the product of the inputs, matching the name of the :ref:`function<functions>`

   .. code-block:: python